 Before investing in a tablet, it is a good idea to look at what features it offers and whether those features are necessary for your business.
 The best tablets for small businesses should enhance connectivity and portability, deliver the kind of performance you need, and remain affordable.

-When you start shopping for a tablet for yourself and your team, do not get mesmerized by all the flashy products that are available.
+When you start shopping for a tablet for yourself and your team, don’t be mesmerized by all the flashy products that are available.
 You’ll be happier with your purchase, and it will serve you better if you set a few parameters before you start looking.
 Determine what will be the primary use of the device, how much you are willing to spend on each tablet, which operating system syncs well with your other computer systems and smartphones, and which features and specs mean the most to you.

 Companies can use tablets for all kinds of operations including payment processing, fieldwork, and media consumption.
-You may also want to differentiate between executives and employees who need different types of tablets for their differing roles in the company (primary versus supplementary, or even rugged devices depending on the worksite).
+You may also want to differentiate between executives and employees who need different types of tablets for their differing roles in the company (primary versus supplementary, or even rugged devices, depending on the worksite).
 Also consider size, battery life, processor, storage, and external ports for accessories.

 Businesses will have different uses for tablets.
 Here are some features to take into account:

 Storage: If your business generates a lot of documents, photos, videos, and multimedia assets that you want to keep with you (with or without cloud backup) make sure you buy a tablet that has adequate storage for your needs.
 Storage is available anywhere from 16GB all the way up to 1TB.